 This creamy Champagne Risotto is such an easy dish to make.
 Making risotto is usually thought of as being difficult but in reality, it's quite simple.
 This risotto is made with champagne, mushrooms and parmesan cheese and is perfect to serve during the holidays.

 Risotto is not a difficult dish to make and please don't reserve making it only on special occasions.
 I think the process of cooking risotto is a bit intimidating to some people, perhaps because it needs to be stirred frequently and needs constant attention.
 The stirring is important not only because it keeps the rice from sticking to the bottom of your pan, but it also helps to create the lovely smooth and creamy sauce found in a really good risotto.

 The most important ingredient in this or in any risotto is of course, the rice.
 Arborio is my rice of choice for risotto because arborio is a short grain rice and it yields a creamy risotto with a slight bite to each grain.
 Using regular long-grain rice will result in a mushy risotto.

 This champagne risotto is rich, creamy and full of flavor.
 I added sliced mushrooms which gave the risotto another wonderful element of flavor and texture.

-I wouldn’t suggest you open a bottle of champagne simply for this recipe.
-Instead, do as we did.
-Use a bit of the champagne in the risotto and pour and enjoy the rest.
+I wouldn't suggest you open a bottle of champagne simply for this recipe.
+Use a bit of the champagne in the risotto, then pour and enjoy the rest.

 - 8 oz fresh mushrooms, sliced